AB-Anam/Ass4-Library-frontend/README.md

 <h2 style="color:#0EA5E9;">📢 Contribution</h2>

 <p style="font-size:16px; color:#334155;">
-This project is open for contributions.
-Feel free to fork the repo, open issues, or submit pull requests.
+Contributions are welcome!
+Fork the repository, create a branch, and submit a pull request.
-Please ensure all code follows the existing architecture and styling conventions.
+Ensure all code follows the existing structure, styling, and architecture conventions.
 </p>